htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

 :index:`Computing on Demand (see COD)` :index:`introduction<single: introduction; COD>`

-Computing On Demand (COD) extends HTCondor’s high throughput computing abilities to include a method for running short-term jobs on instantly-available resources.
+Computing On Demand (COD) extends HTCondor's high throughput computing abilities to include a method for running short-term jobs on instantly-available resources.

-The motivation for COD extends HTCondor’s job management to include interactive, compute-intensive jobs, giving these jobs immediate access to the compute power they need over a relatively short period of time.
+The motivation for COD extends HTCondor's job management to include interactive, compute-intensive jobs, giving these jobs immediate access to the compute power they need over a relatively short period of time.
 COD provides computing power on demand, switching predefined resources from working on HTCondor jobs to working on the COD jobs.
 These COD jobs (applications) cannot use the batch scheduling functionality of HTCondor, since the COD jobs require interactive response-time.
-Many of the applications that are well-suited to HTCondor’s COD capabilities involve a cycle: application blocked on user input, computation burst to compute results, block again on user input, computation burst, etc. When the resources are not being used for the bursts of computation to
+Many of the applications that are well-suited to HTCondor's COD capabilities involve a cycle: application blocked on user input, computation burst to compute results, block again on user input, computation burst, etc. When the resources are not being used for the bursts of computation to